New research shows that spending less on tobacco, gambling and sweets is good for the UK economy

 Dr Damon Morris, Research Fellow at SARG and lead author of the paper, said:

 "Industry groups often claim that public health measures will cost jobs and hurt the economy.
-Our research shows the opposite is true for tobacco, gambling and confectionary.
+Our research shows the opposite is true for tobacco, gambling and confectionery.
 When people stop spending on these harmful products, they buy other things, and that actually supports more jobs and generates more value for the UK than the original products did."

 About the model